 (Session Border Controller) must be used to re-write any incompatible

 SDP to be compatible.
-However, this moves the problem from the
+But this moves the problem from the browser to

 generation code to run, for maximum compatibility.